err53/olympiads-homework-template/README.md

 ## Usage

-1. Fork this repository (preferrably as private)
+1. Duplicate this repository (preferrably as private)
 1. Add your login email and password to secrets as `EMAIL` and `PASS` respectively